Components of State Anti-Bullying Laws and Regulations

 - Requirements regarding how the policy will be publicized within the district.

 Idaho state law requires districts to report bullying incidents to the State Department of Education on an annual basis.

 Do Idaho anti-bullying laws and regulations include protections for specific groups?

 No. There are no specific groups listed under Idaho anti-bullying laws or regulations.

-Idaho schools that receive federal funding are required by federal law to address discrimination on a number of different personal characteristics.
+Idaho schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.

 Do Idaho anti-bullying laws and regulations encourage or require districts to implement bullying prevention programs or strategies?